 Types of Injuries that May Occur During an Elgin Slip or Fall Accident

-- Nerve damage— while bones, muscles and skin can all heal following an injury, nerve damage is permanent and may cause the loss of feeling, shooting or sharp pains, limited motor function and partial paralysis.
+- Nerve damage— while bones, muscles, and skin can all heal following an injury, nerve damage is permanent and may cause the loss of feeling, shooting or sharp pains, limited motor function and partial paralysis.
 Since there is no way to regenerate or repair damaged nerves, the impact of these injuries stays with the victim for the rest of his or her life.

-- Injuries to the brain— blunt trauma to the head can cause permanent brain damage over time and the symptoms may not surface for weeks or months following the incident.
+- Injuries to the brain— blunt trauma to the head can cause permanent brain damage over time, and the symptoms may not surface for weeks or months following the incident.
 Common complications include neurological disorders and the loss of cognitive function.

 - Fractures— broken bones are an unsurprising result of slips and falls because of the toll that an impact with a hard surface can have on the body.
 The severity of the break and the treatment required to repair it can vary depending on the location and type of fracture.

-- Death— when someone dies due to the actions of a negligent property owner or employer, his or her family has the right to take legal action in order to hold the responsible party accountable.
+- Death— when someone dies due to the actions of a negligent property owner or employer, his or her family has the right to take legal action to hold the responsible party accountable.

 Our Elgin Slip and Fall Injury Lawyers Will Fight on Your Behalf

-If you have been injured in an accident, Rosenfeld Injury Lawyers would like to invite you to arrange a free consultation with one of our attorneys so that you can learn more about your rights and options.
-We have helped thousands of people just like you and guarantee that we will produce results—or our services are completely free of charge.
+If you have been injured in an accident, Rosenfeld Injury Lawyers LLC would like to invite you to arrange a free consultation with one of our attorneys so that you can learn more about your rights and options.
+We have helped thousands of people just like you and guarantee that we will produce results—or our services are entirely free of charge.

-Contact us today to arrange your case review with an award winning Elgin slip and fall accident attorney so that we can gather the information we need to get started on your claim.
+Contact us today to arrange your case review with an award-winning Elgin slip and fall accident attorney so that we can gather the information we need to get started on your claim.
 Once we have performed our investigation, we can let you know more about your available legal options so that you can decide best how to proceed.